 Saturday 16th November – Sunday 1st December 2019

-Guatemala is truly something special.
-It has it all, stunning scenery, friendly people, superb food, wonderful accommodations and some fantastic wildlife, not to mention the incredible Mayan ruins of Tikal.
-Located in the heart of Central America, the country encompasses a wide variety of ecosystems from both Southern Mexico and Central America.
+Guatemala is truly something special with stunning scenery, friendly people, superb food, wonderful accommodation and some fantastic wildlife, not to mention the incredible Mayan ruins of Tikal.
+Located in the heart of Central America, this small Central American country encompasses a wide variety of ecosystems from both Southern Mexico and Central America.
 More than 720 bird species have been reported in Guatemala with about 370 of them known to breed.
-To say we were surprised and delighted with our inaugurall visit is a complete understatement, we were simply blown away by every aspect of this wonderful country.
-Having travelled throughout Central and South America we have to say to everyone you need to go to Guatemala.
-From the wildlife side there are several really good species to tempt even the most travelled of birders.
-Pink-headed Warblers are not only fabulous to look at they are actually quite easy to find in the right habitat.
-There is also the hunt for mythical Horned Guan and our guides have now found a new spot where a rather steep walk of between just 1 - 3 hours will take you to the prime location to see this extraordinary bird.
-Most other tours involved a 4 hour each way hike!
-Other key species include Blue-throated Motmot, Resplendent Quetzal, Lesser Roadrunner, Belted Flycatcher, Scarlet Macaw, Ocellated Turkey, Yucatan Poorwill, Wine-throated Hummingbird, Azure-rumped Tanager, Grey-throated Chat, Hooded Grosbeak and Orange-breasted Falcon which can be seen perched on the Mayan ruins at Tikal National Park.
-Mammals include Black Howler Monkeys and Central American Spider Monkey plus Tayra and a host of cats such as Ocelot, Margay and even Jaguar.
+This is THE place to find the mythical Horned Guan and our guides have a great site where a rather steep walk of between just 1 - 3 hours will take you to the prime location to see this extraordinary bird.
+Other key birds to entice even the most travelled of birders include the amazing Pink-headed Warbler, which are not only fabulous to look at but are actually quite easy to find in the right habitat.
+Other key species include Blue-throated Motmot, Resplendent Quetzal, Lesser Roadrunner, Belted Flycatcher, Scarlet Macaw, Ocellated Turkey, Yucatan Poorwill, Wine-throated Hummingbird, Goldman's Warbler, Azure-rumped Tanager, Grey-throated Chat, Hooded Grosbeak and Orange-breasted Falcon, which can be seen perched on the Mayan ruins at Tikal National Park.
+Mammals include Black Howler Monkeys and Central American Spider Monkey, plus Tayra and a host of cats such as Ocelot, Margay and even Jaguar.
 Morelet's Crocodile can be seen in some of the rivers and butterflies, dragonflies and a wealth of flora abound.
-Guatemala offers a world full of contrasts, colonial cities, jungles, volcanoes, archaeological sites but most of all exceptional birding.
-Join us in what we now consider one of the most beautiful country's in Central America.
+Guatemala offers a world full of contrasts, colonial cities, jungles, volcanoes and archaeological sites but most of all exceptional birding.
+Join us in what is undoubtedly one of the most beautiful countries in Central America.

 | || |